chun-kit-leung/winequality/README.md

 11 - alcohol<br>
 Output variable (based on sensory data):<br>
 12 - quality (score between 0 and 10)<br>
-I am going to use those features to build a model to predict the quality score of wines.<br>
+This project aim to use those features to build a model to predict the quality score of wines.<br>